haberdashPI/vscode-modal-keys/docs/doc_index.md

 ## Getting Started

-This documentation assumes you understand the conventions of Vim: if you are new to what normal mode is, and how modal editors work, [read the tutorial](./tutorial.html).
+Here, it is assumed you understand the conventions of Vim: if you are new to what normal mode is, and how modal editors work, [read the tutorial](./tutorial.html).

+ModalKeys has two built in modes, and as many custom modes as you want.
+By default, VSCode will open in normal mode.

-To define the key mappings used in normal mode, you should create javascript file (e.g. `mybindings.js`).
-When run, the file should evaluate to an object with a single property called `keybindings`, that defines all of your bindings.
-The default mode is Normal mode.
+To define the key mappings for these modes, you should create a javascript file (e.g. `mybindings.js`).
+When run, the file should evaluate to an object with the single property `keybindings`; this should define all of your bindings.

 ### Minimal configuration